South East Water has confirmed the average household will pay £215 a year for their tap water supply from 1 April.

-Further information on the range of support options available can be found at www.southeastwater.co.uk/customercare or calling 0333 000 0001.
+Further information on the range of support options available can be found at www.southeastwater.co.uk/customercare or by calling 0333 000 0001.

 South East Water supplies drinking water to homes across Kent, Sussex, Surrey, Hampshire and Berkshire to 2.2 million people.
 The water company works closely with either Southern Water or Thames Water who manage the wastewater and sewerage in the area – information on their charges can be found at www.southernwater.co.uk/ and www.thameswater.co.uk .